pbrogan12/chem/Chapter-2.md

 ---

-## 2-4 Graphs That Enlighten and Graphs That Decieve
+## 2-4 Graphs That Enlighten and Graphs That Deceive

 ---